rifaterdemsahin/PrometheusAsDataSource/Environments/01_environments.md

 #### Prometheus
 > 🌐 [http://localhost:9090](http://localhost:9090)
-> Loadbalancer
-> Codespaces is used, and Loadbalancer is preferred over nodeport.
+> Loadbalancer, Codespaces is used, and Loadbalancer is preferred over nodeport.
 If errors occur, switch to nodeport.

 #### Grafana
 > 🌐 [http://localhost:3000](http://localhost:3000)
-> Loadbalancer
-> Codespaces is used, and Loadbalancer is preferred over nodeport.
+> Loadbalancer,Codespaces is used, and Loadbalancer is preferred over nodeport.
 If errors occur, switch to nodeport.

 ### Development Environments
 - 🖥️ **CodeSpaces** (19 October)